ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-1-3.md

-Chapter X: Developing Effective Strategies for Using Your Time Wisely - A Brief
+Developing Effective Strategies for Using Your Time Wisely - A Brief
 ===============================================================================

 In this chapter, we will provide an overview of how the book "Time is a Finite Resource: How to Use It Wisely" will help readers develop effective strategies for maximizing their time.
 By understanding the importance of time management and gaining practical insights, readers will be equipped with the tools they need to make the most of their precious resource.